sodadata/docs/soda-cl/troubleshoot.md

       fail condition: true and "column.name.PX" IS NOT null
 ```

-## Errors when column names contain periods or colons
+## Errors when column names containing periods or colons

 **Problem**: A check you've written executes against a column with a name that includes a period or colon, and scans produce an error.